aabmets/yfrake/README.md

 ```

 ---
-[^note] Stock market data is sourced from Yahoo Finance.
+[^1] Stock market data is sourced from Yahoo Finance.